DATA LAST VERIFIED: JUNE 16, 2026 (DAY 109) — MOU SIGNED JUNE 15 · DEAL ANNOUNCED · HORMUZ TO REOPEN · SIGNING CEREMONY JUNE 19

 NO CONGRESSIONAL AUTH.

-War waged without authorization · War Powers Act invoked by Dems · 56% of Americans oppose (NPR/Marist)
+Entire war waged without a war powers vote · War Powers Act invoked by Dems

 💰